The Iceland Arctic Coast Way: The New "Golden Circle" of the North

 However, 4x4 rental cars aren’t your only option when choosing an Iceland rental for your trip along the coast way.
-You can also rent a 4x4 camper rental in Iceland, to save money on your accommodations (and to ensure that you actually have accommodations when you’re in some of northern Iceland’s more remote areas).
-An Iceland camper rental gives you the mobility and safety of a normal 4x4 rental vehicle, but with the added convenience of sleeping and storage areas, as well as camping equipment, in the back of the vehicle.
+You can also book a 4x4 campervan rental in Iceland, to save money on your accommodations (and to ensure that you actually have accommodations when you’re in some of northern Iceland’s more remote areas).
+An Iceland campervan rental gives you the mobility and safety of a normal 4x4 rental vehicle, but with the added convenience of sleeping and storage areas, as well as camping equipment, in the back of the vehicle.

-Looking for specific best cars to rent for driving the Iceland Arctic Coast Way?
+Looking for the specific best cars to rent for driving the Iceland Arctic Coast Way?

 If you’re travelling with five to seven people, we recommend renting the roomier Toyota Land Cruiser or the Nissan X-Trail.
 All of these 4x4 rentals will keep you safe and comfortable as you travel along the Iceland Arctic Coast Way.

-For specific recommendations for 4x4 camper rentals, we recommend the VW Transporter 4x4 Camper Van for travellers in groups of two or three.
+For specific recommendations for 4x4 campervan rentals, we recommend the VW Transporter 4x4 Campervan for travellers in groups of two or three.